 Bad Aussee

-The town’s buildings are ancient, and some have been preserved since the Middle Ages.
-In the old center, you can be impressed by several church buildings from the 14th century, old bourgeois houses, and the serene municipal park.
+Ancient buildings define the town, and people have preserved some since the Middle Ages.
+In the old center, visitors can admire several 14th-century church buildings, old bourgeois houses, and the serene municipal park.
 In Bad Aussee, there is a well-kept spa complex, primarily for the treatment of various diseases using the Kneipp Cure method.
-The spa is called Narizzen Vital Resort.
+The spa is called Narzissen Vital Resort.
 Additionally, the town has a small museum of regional history that displays traditions and customs characteristic of this area (the museum is called Kammerhofmuseum).

 During the winter months, two ski resorts open near the town: Loser and Tauplitz.
-The Loser ski resort is considered the more popular of the two, mainly because of the wonderful views of the Dachstein Glacier that can be seen from it.
+Many people consider the Loser ski resort the more popular of the two, mainly because it offers wonderful views of the Dachstein Glacier.

 The 5 Lakes Near Bad Aussee